National Defense Authorization Act for Fiscal Year 2015

 The bill was introduced into the United States House of Representatives during the 113th United States Congress and signed into law on December 19, 2014.

 Background

 The National Defense Authorization Act (NDAA) is a United States federal law specifying the budget and expenditures of the United States Department of Defense.
 Each year's act also includes other provisions "that affect military personnel, retirees, and their family members."
 The U.S. Congress oversees the defense budget primarily through two yearly bills: the National Defense Authorization Act and defense appropriations bills.
 The authorization bill determines the agencies responsible for defense, establishes funding levels, and sets the policies under which money will be spent.

-This bill was named in honor of Howard P. "Buck" McKeon because he is leaving his post as chairman of the House Armed Services Committee at the end of the year.
+This bill was named in honor of Howard P. "Buck" McKeon, because he left his post as chairman of the House Armed Services Committee at the end of the year - along with Carl Levin, the chair of the Senate Armed Services Committee, whom retired at the same time.